 In this task, you will enter information about yourself and your nominating institution.

-You must also input the confirmation number of the CV you created in the CCV system in order to link your CV to your Vanier CGS application.
+You must also input the confirmation number of the CV you created in the Canadian Common CV (CCV) system in order to link your CV to your Vanier CGS application.

 The "Edit" action is a link to the task for attaching supporting documents.